zombierzn/vungle-resources/English/Android/README.md

 You can find our sample app [here](https://github.com/Vungle/publisher-sample-android).
 Check out the code, or run it for a demo of our ad experience!

 ## Changelog
+### VERSION 3.3.2
+* fixed a bug that might cause ad to crash when returning to foreground

 ### VERSION 3.3.1